Shakti Soundar Rajan

 Shakti Soundar Rajan is an Indian film director who predominantly works in Tamil cinema.
-He is known for directing science fiction films that introduce new concepts to Tamil cinema.
+He is known for directing experimental films that introduce new concepts to Tamil cinema.

 Career

 Rajan worked as an assistant director to Venkat Prabhu.
 His debut movie was Naanayam, released in 2010.
 In 2014, he directed Naaigal Jaakirathai, which received stellar reviews from both the critics and the audience.
 After this movie, Shakti achieved a certain stance in the industry.
-Following a zombie film in Miruthan (2016), and a space film in Tik Tik Tik (2018), Shakti Soundar Rajan returned with one of the country's first live-action animated films, Teddy (2021).
+Following the zombie film Miruthan (2016), and a space film in Tik Tik Tik (2018), Shakti Soundar Rajan returned with one of the country's first live-action animated films, Teddy (2021).
 In 2022, he directed the science fiction monster film Captain.

 Filmmaking style

 Rajan has a reputation for introducing different concepts to Tamil cinema relative to Hollywood films.
 His second film, Naaigal Jaakirathai, was the first Tamil film to feature a dog as the main protagonist.
 His third film, Miruthan, was the first Tamil film to feature zombies.
 Rajan's fifth film, Teddy, is he first Tamil film to use an Indian animation company to design a special animated character and the second Tamil film (after Rajinikanth's Kochadaiiyaan) to use motion-capture technology, marking the new wave of animation usage in Tamil industry.
 His sixth film, Captain, is the first Indian creature-based film.

 For his first two films, Rajan has collaborated with music directors James Vasanthan and Dharan Kumar, after which he has collaborated with music director D. Imman for his subsequent films.